 Description of Program

-- Provide a level of instruction for potential learner that will enable them to produce self-directed persons who are capable of making healthy life choices.
+- Provide a level of instruction for potential learners that will enable them to produce self-directed persons who can make healthy life choices.

-- Provide student learners with a deeper level of history skills and understanding.
+- Provide student learners with a deeper level of Criminal Justice skills and understanding.

-- Provide student learners with an increased knowledge and skill in the the are of History.
+- Provide student learners with an increased knowledge and skill in Criminal Justice.

-Students applying for entrance to the Master of Liberal Arts in History are required to submit an application for admission, Apply Online (www.alcorn.edu/academics/graduate-studies).
+Students applying for entrance to the Master of Liberal Arts in Criminal Justice are required to submit an application for admission, Apply Online (www.alcorn.edu/academics/graduate-studies).

 - Official transcript from an accredited school (if a student has attended more than one school, transcripts must be submitted from all schools attended).
 At least one transcript must document the student has a bachelor’s degree with a cumulative grade point average of 3.0.
 Some departments have additional requirements students must meet for admission